yutake27/MQAB4AF2/README.md

 ## Download dataset
 You can download AlphaFold2 structure data for 500 protein sequences from http://www.cb.cs.titech.ac.jp/af2/af2_500_targets.tar.gz (5.8GB).

+The dataset includes protein target sequences, native and predicted structures of the targets, and labels.
+For more information, see [here](./data/out/dataset/compress/README.md).

 ## Reference
 Yuma Takei and Takashi Ishida, in preparation, 2022.